-Comment on the role of groups.
-Regarding the role of the group members as passive followers, the point is that their expectations can be shaped by the leaders, even in a full information context: they think the leaders are better at predicting behavior than they are, hence that on average they are better off following the advice of a leader.
+Regarding the role of the group members as passive followers, the point is that their expectations are shaped by the leaders, even in a full information context: they think the leaders are better at predicting behavior than they are, hence that on average they are better off following the advice of a leader.
 In the case of particularly charismatic "spiritual" leaders this happens independently of the reasoning capabilities of their followers.
-More generally, a group can be thought as a large set of players who individually may find it costly to acquire the information needed to fully understand the consequences of the actions taken in the game, hence delegate to the leaders the assessment of the strategic situation, while maintaining the capability of punishing ex-post non delivering leaders.
+More generally, a group can be thought as a large set of players who individually may find it costly to acquire the information needed to fully understand the consequences of actions taken in the game, hence delegate to the leaders the assessment of the strategic situation, while maintaining the capability of punishing ex-post non delivering leaders.